claassenlab/MORESCA/README.md

 ### Setting up the environment

+Clone the repository and change into the directory

+    git clone git@github.com:claassenlab/MORESCA.git
+    cd MORESCA

 Create a virtual environment using Conda with Python version >=3.10

     conda create -n <envName> python=3.10